Applications » Admission by UBE Score Transfer

 2. Application fee of $1,000

-3. Authorization & Release form (must be notarized)
+3. Authorization & Release Form (must be notarized)

 4. Photo Submission Form - must include TWO passport sized (2x2) photos; must be mailed to Bar

-5. Fingerprint card (instructions) - One properly executed Standard Applicant Fingerprint Card; must be mailed to Bar
+5. Fingerprint card (instructions) - ONE properly executed Standard Applicant Fingerprint Card; must be mailed to Bar

 It is YOUR responsibility to arrange to have the following items sent directly to the Alaska Bar Association from each respective authority.
 You cannot have them sent to you and then submit them to our office.